ImperialCollegeLondon/python_oop_course/_episodes/01-Basic_OOP.md

 - They are properties specific to the instance.
 - Each instance has its own copy and changing the value in one instance does not affect the value of that property in the other instances.
+- Access attributes (both class and instance attributes) using the same dot notation as for methods, but without parenthesis.
 - They are defined within a special `__init__` method, called a constructor.
 - The `__init__` method is automatically called when creating an instance of a class.
 - As with any other method, the first argument is `self` and it can have any number of positional and keyword arguments.